3Dmaps/3Dmaps/README.md

 ## Deployment

 * Android
-Requirements: Unity 3D, Android device.
+Requirements: Unity 3D with Android module, Android device, computer with Android SDK installed.

 Open the project in Unity 3D and build the project for Android.
-The resulting file can then be transferred to Android.
+The resulting .apk file is either automatically transferred to the Android device or can be moved to the device manually.
+The Android device may need to have its developer settings activated for the application to be launched.

 * iOS
-Requirements: Unity 3D, iOS device, Macintosh computer, Xcode, Apple ID / Apple Developer ID.
+Requirements: Unity 3D with iOS device, iOS device, Macintosh computer, Xcode, Apple ID / Apple Developer ID.

 Connect the iOS device to the computer.
 Open the project in Unity 3D and build the project for iOS.
-Open the resulting package in Xcode, build the application using Apple ID or Apple Developer ID for the connected iOS device.
-The application will be transferred to the computer.
+Open the resulting package in Xcode, select the connected iOS device as the build target and then build the application using Apple ID or Apple Developer ID for the device.
+The application will be transferred to the iOS device.
+To launch the application, you may need to accept the device developer ID in security settings.

 ## Built With